 S-100 specifies that Discovery Metadata for support files is contained within an external XML file created in according with the S-100 metadata schema.
-This metadata set complies with the minimum metadata and extends it to provide information about the management of the support file in order to update these.
-More details can be found in the normative Appendix 4a-D Discovery Metadata for Information Exchange Catalogues of S-100.
+This metadata set complies with the minimum metadata and extends it to provide information about the management of support files in order for them to be updated.
+More details can be found in the S-100 normative Appendix 4a-D, Discovery Metadata for Information Exchange Catalogues.